jamesrcutmore/smartgym/README.md

 - **LogOut** Once the user finished using the site, they have a option of logging out the website.

 - **Profile** users can have a profile.

-**_Users Recipes management_**

-A registered user will be able to upload their own recipes to the site.
-All access is shown on my recipes page.

-- rob_cutmore@hotmail.com- password- Hutton.. can be used to edit the kiwi smoothie after the link fo kiwi smoothie is clicked. other smoothie links are for other users, and only they can edit.

-- Upload: users will be asked to fill up a form to upload a recipe.
-The form is validated.
-It means that the user cannot leave any inputs blank and white spaces.( Ingriedients and method are comm seperated )

-- Edit: the user can edit their own recipes on my recipes page by hover over the recipe image and click on edit button.
-They will be shown the form their filled out when they created the recipe, they can make changes and save.( Ingriedients and method are comm seperated ) .

-- Delete: the user can delete their own recipes by clicking on the delete button when hovering over the recipe image.
-A confirmation message modal will pop up to confirm deletion.

 # **Features Left to Implement**